brwnj/cu_projects/README.md

 #Poly(A)

-+ PK61 v PK62 to see if mincount pulls out some significant padj vals

-+ don't filter intronic; add to trackhub
 + tables for dexseq results; sites with pval, padj, basemean

 + map to mouse, then to human for peter's previous samples (samples with an 'a')